 Garcia grinned and chuckled, content in the knowledge that he had managed to freak out the barker of America's most notorious cinematic carnival.
 He was quick to point out, however, that Lynch's strange visual stylings belie a Zenlike modus operandi similar to that of his most famous character, FBI agent Dale Cooper (Kyle MacLachlan).
 "Working with David Lynch is like paddling across a smooth lake in a canoe," said Garcia.
 "He comes to the set with a preconceived notion of what he wants to accomplish, but on any set there are all of these logistical walls that come up against a director.
 Some directors try to force everything to fit their particular scheme, but David takes it with ease.
 Something will happen in the periphery of his vision and he'll take it as a sign: 'Maybe I should use that right now.'
 He's like a fourth-dimensionalist; he'll actually look through all of the chaos and incorporate things very smoothly into his own personal framework."

 The cinematographer offered a personal example of this synergy at work.
 "On the pilot, I was doing a long lens shot all the way down a river, through some logs and up into the smokestack of a sawmill; David eventually used the river portion for part of the title sequence.
 I was rushing through it, because this was television and you've got to have commercials and so on.
 But David just played the music he was thinking about using and said, 'No, no, no — reallll slowwww.'
 When I re-did it, I felt like I had concrete on my hands!"

 You can learn more about Garcia's experience of shooting Twin Peaks and working with David Lynch on this AC Podcast.

-Garcia is being honored by the ASC this year with its Career Achievement in Television Award, recognizing his impressive body of work.
+Garcia is being honored by the ASC with the 2017 Career Achievement in Television Award, recognizing his impressive body of work.
 The ASC Outstanding Achievement Awards ceremony takes place on February 4 in Hollywood.